sudev/sudev.github.com/_posts/2013-05-23-bashfunction.markdown

 {% endhighlight %}

 Now you may be wondering the reason for using the primitive style of saving result into a variable and then cd'ing into it.
-I tried using exec with find, but the exec expects a executable binary (something of the sort /bin/bash ) and cd is a shell bultin,which means you will have to leave the parent shell to cd into a folder ( the desired folder ).A one liner for the same will look something of this sort.
+I tried using exec with find, but the exec expects a executable binary (something of the sort /bin/bash ) and cd is a shell bultin, which means you will have to leave the parent shell to cd into a folder ( the desired folder ).A one liner for the same will look something of this sort.

 {% highlight bash %}
 find ~ -name $1 -type d -exec bash -c "cd '{}'; exec bash" \;